The Pre-Christmas Clear Out

 • Toss the freebies that came with kid's meals or as party favors.

-• Remove toys your child has outgrown, and let him donate these to a daycare center, preschool, or family homeless shelter.
+• Remove toys your child has outgrown, and donate them to a daycare center, preschool, or family homeless shelter.

 • Trash hopelessly stained clothing.